liujch1998/infini-gram/docs/pkg_doc.md

 2. Install this package: `pip install infini-gram`

 3. Download the infini-gram index that you would like to query.
+For sake of performance, it is strongly recommended that you put the index on an SSD.
 See details in the "Pre-built Indexes" section below.

 ### Pre-built Indexes